1-Ingredient Pumpkin Purée (Paleo, Keto, Whole30)

 3. Using a sharp knife, halve the pumpkins lengthwise.

-4. Using a spoon, scrape all the seeds and stringy flesh out (save the seed to make Roasted Pumpkin Seeds)
+4. Using a spoon, scrape all the seeds and stringy flesh out (save the seeds to make Roasted Pumpkin Seeds)

 5. Place pumpkins flesh side done onto a parchment lined baking sheet.

-6. Bake for 45-60 minutes until flesh is tender and soft.
+6. Bake for 45-60 minutes until flesh is tender and soft, I like to use a pairing knife to test for doneness.

 7. Cool completely then scrape the flesh out into a glass jar or container with a lid OR transfer to a food processor first and process for a smooth and silky purée.